-General Methods and Planning

-(Prerequisite: Education 222; Corequisite: EDUC 380) Methodology for setting direction in the classroom, creating a learning situation, developing the content, reinforcing and evaluating will be covered.
+General Methods and Planning 3 credits (Prerequisite: Education 222; Pre or co-requisite for EDUC 380) Methodology for setting direction in the classroom, creating a learning situation, developing the content, reinforcing and evaluating will be covered.
 Students will be involved with developing plans for teaching.
 (GE Area III)

-Specific Subject Methods
+EDUC.
+314 Specific Subject Methods

-(Prerequisite: EDUC 313) Utilizing knowledge of planning and teaching, students will be guided in the analysis of specific content and techniques for teaching that content.
+3 credits (Prerequisite: EDUC 313) Utilizing knowledge of planning and teaching, students will be guided in the analysis of specific content and techniques for teaching that content.
 They will demonstrate their ability to carry out plans in "micro" teaching experiences.
 (GE Area III)

-Reading in the Secondary School

-This course is the study of the reading process with emphasis placed on understanding and skills needed by secondary school students in their subject fields
+EDUC 340 Dr. Cantrell Reading in the Secondary School 3 credits This course is the study of the reading process with emphasis placed on understanding and skills needed by secondary school students in their subject fields.